jorgegorka/svelte-firebase/README.md

 A free template that you can use to create new applications using Svelte and Firebase.

+You can see a live demo here: [https://svelte-firebase-template.web.app/](https://svelte-firebase-template.web.app/)

 ## Features

 - Powerfull routing system with nested layouts.